 Your healthcare providers need to know about your heart’s unique history and anatomy.
 Your health records belong to you.
 More health centres and laboratories are now providing their patients with online portals to view their test results and upcoming appointments.
 Some adult CHD centres provide clinic reports, which list the patient’s complete heart history, and all medical and surgical procedures.
 Ask your cardiologist and primary care provider if these resources are available to you.
 If not, ask if your test reports and surgical records can be sent to you.

-CHD and developmental issues
+CHD and developmental delays

 Most children with CHD can participate fully at school.
 But some children with CHD may have delays in development, learning disabilities or special educational needs.
 These delays may affect them into adulthood and throughout life.
 If you have complex CHD and have had multiple surgeries or other procedures, you are more likely to have developmental problems.